-I was surprised that it actually worked with Internet Explorer, because the IE is not known for the best browser if it comes to plugins.
-The website you get once you are connected to the Wi-Fi and have installed the plugin, is not very touch screen optimized.
+I was surprised that it actually worked with Internet Explorer because the IE is not known for the best browser if it comes to plugins.
+The website you get once you are connected to the Wi-Fi and have installed the plugin is not very touch screen optimized.
 I had a hard time using it on my laptop’s touch screen.
-Especially the play/pause and full screen button gave me a lot of trouble to exactly hit them.
+Especially the play/pause and full-screen button gave me a lot of trouble to exactly hit them.
 I can live with that, I mean hey I start a movie and hope I can watch it to the end, without interruption.

-I started watching Guardians of the Galaxy, by the way a really great movie.
-After a while next issue and I just wouldn’t believe it.
+I started watching Guardians of the Galaxy, by the way, a really great movie.
+After a while, next issue and I just wouldn’t believe it.
 The sound was terrible.
 I used my Bose in-ear headsets, which are great headsets, so no cheap headsets.
 Sometimes the sound just got cut for a glimpse of a second, but this makes the movie experience not very pleasant.
 I don’t know if it was my laptop, maybe my RAM was maxed out and that’s why?
 That is also a big issue of Windows 8, the memory management is terrible.
 Next time I will prepare myself and finish all my work and close all open windows and just run the browser to watch the movie.
 Let’s see what happens.

-On the other side, I still didn’t had any luck to get my shiny new Galaxy Note 4 to work.
+On the other side, I still didn’t have any luck to get my shiny new Galaxy Note 4 to work.
 Same error message as last time.
 And also my Note 3, which worked last time had some issues.
 I had to restart the phone to get it to work again.
 It looked like it, the phone still believed it was looking for the movies from my last flight a couple of weeks ago.
 After the phone rebooted it worked very well.

 Can’t wait for the next time I can try it, but as of right now, I will not continue to use it once it becomes a paid service after March.
 Can’t use it on my nice big screen of the Galaxy Note 4 and sound issues on Windows Laptop.